Sahiiil1406/sdb/readme.md

 - **Memory Management**: Smart paging system with lazy loading
 - **Error Handling**: Comprehensive error handling and validation

+## 📚 SDB commands
+ Meta commands for database introspection:
+- `.btree`: Displays the current B+ tree structure
+- `.constants`: Lists important constants used in the database
+- `.exit`: Exits the database client

+Query commands:
+- `insert <id> <name> <email>`: Inserts a new row into the database
+- `select`: Retrieves all rows from the database

+## Makefile Commands
+- `make`: Compiles the database engine
+- `make clean`: Cleans up compiled files and executables
+- `make run`: Runs the database server with a specified database file
+- `make debug`: Compiles the database engine with debugging symbols

 ## 🛠️ Tech Stack

 - **Language**: C (C99 standard)